 Financial benefits

-– ” Our Device as a Service solution and digital platform can be integrated with customers’ systems.
-This means that user-facing devices are managed from one place, from ordering and servicing to replacing a device.
-It is also possible to predict how much each device and user costs, which gives organizations financial control,” says Fredrik Spilsberg.
+Our Device as a Service solution and digital platform can be integrated with customers’ systems.
+This means that devices are managed at one place, from ordering and service to replacing a device.
+It is also possible to predict how much each device costs, which gives organizations financial control.

-Fredrik Spilsberg also highlights another key benefit of our Device as a Service solution from a macroeconomic perspective.
+Spilsberg also highlights another key benefit of our Device as a Service solution from a macroeconomic perspective:

 Simpler management

-A sprawling IT environment is another challenge that we see many organizations face.
-We have processes that both structure and optimize the IT environment through different standards.
+An extensive tech environment is another challenge that we see many organizations facing.
+We have processes that both structure and optimizes the tech environment through different standards.

-– ” Having old devices lying around is a security risk.
+Having old devices lying around is a security risk.
 When we take back the devices, we erase them according to industry standards and issue an erasure certificate.
-We then service the devices to give them a second, and sometimes a third life,” says Fredrik Spilsberg.
+We then service the devices to give them a second, and sometimes a third life.

 Meet environmental requirements